Broadcasts

 • "Re-engage cold leads on the first of each month" (created as a series of one-shot broadcasts).

 Broadcasts are gated to Pro and Enterprise plans.
-Free / Basic / Standard orgs see an upgrade prompt instead of the create button.
+Free / Standard orgs see an upgrade prompt instead of the create button.

 Two Kinds